Ashishamar99/Wiki-Data-Scraper/Resources/README.md

-## This Folder contains files regarding this project.
+## This folder contains files regarding this project.